 In order to start your mower without a primer, squirt starter fluid directly into the carburetor via the air intake.
 Simply remove the air filter cover, take out the air filter, and squirt starting fluid into the air intake nozzle.
 Quickly replace the air filter, and start your mower.
 It should start straight away.

 I’d recommend reading this in more detail though.
-Ready to get starting a lawn mower without a primer – in under 5 minutes?
+Ready to start a lawn mower without a primer – in under 5 minutes?
 Let’s get started!

 What you’ll need